iMikie/Database-CheatSheet/README.md

 2 | Marketing | 3 | Tiburon, CA
 3 | Executive| 1 | San Francisco, CA

-A Database is a collection of tables.
 Relational Databases use just two types of tables.
-One stores data, the other has rows that each relates a record (row) in one table with a record in another.
+One stores data like above, the other has rows that each relates a record (row) in one table with a record in another.
 Amazingly that's all that's you can store arbitrarily complex data.

- **Type 1 Tables**
+### Type 1 Tables
  In each row there is at least one item that is unique, e.g. band name, there is only one "Rolling Stones".
 (Just to be super sure of the uniqueness rule relational databases give each record a unique ID number.)
 Also, each row or record in the table stores the same fixed data as any other.
 In this example we store name, most popular album, label, and ASCAP-number for Bands.
  <br>